All work

 A white-labeled app nobody liked

-VASA's existing app was a Netpulse white-label — a generic template shared across dozens of gym brands.
-All of VASA's real member data — accounts, class schedules, payments, KidCare reservations — lived in a completely separate system called PAC.
+VASA Fitness, a national gym chain, had a real-app problem.
+Their existing white-label app was a Netpulse template shared across dozens of gym brands.
+All of VASA's actual member data, accounts, class schedules, payments, KidCare reservations, lived in a separate system called PAC.
 The two systems didn't talk to each other.

-The result was maddening: members opened the app, logged in, then got launched into a browser window where they had to log in again to a different system just to see their class schedule.
+The result was maddening.
+Members logged into the app, got launched into a browser window, and had to log in again to a different system just to see their class schedule.
 Two logins, two interfaces, no continuity.
+KidCare scheduling, the daily-driver feature for the parents who made up most of the morning class population, wasn't available digitally at all.
+Members called the front desk to book it.

-Before we designed a single screen, we surveyed over 8,000 VASA members.
-The scale of that response was unusual for a project like this — it gave us a dataset that was hard to argue with when it came time to make priority calls.
+We surveyed over 8,000 VASA members before designing a single screen.
+The scale of that response was unusual for a project like this and gave us a dataset that was hard to argue with when it came time to make priority calls.

 18mo